murilobellatini/murilobellatini.github.io/_posts/2023-10-05-data-lake-dive-or-delay.md

 <div style="font-size: 48px; text-align: center;">Hidden Costs</div>
 <div style="text-align: center;"><i>Database Costs are Often Underestimated</i></div>

-Heads up: When McKinsey talks about the often-underestimated database costs, particularly in cloud storage that lacks certain efficiencies, it's a red flag waving at you.
-This is not the corner where you want to cut costs; it's where due diligence is due.
+**Note to leaders**: McKinsey flags underestimated database costs as a silent budget killer.
+This isn't where you skimp; it’s where you fortify your investment strategy.

 The balance between investment and risk is a high-stakes game of chess, not checkers.
 You need a panoramic understanding of the intricate costs, an insightful foresight into your business's trajectory, and a crystal-clear outline of the tangible and intangible benefits.